joshuah224/rewind-webapp/README.md

-# Rewind AI: 감정 기반 성장 챗봇
+# Rewind AI: Emotion-Based Growth Chatbot

 A beta version of a web-based AI chatbot designed to help users reflect on emotions and gain self-understanding through empathetic conversation, emotional journaling, and analytical feedback.